AVEVA/CONNECT-data-services-developer-docs/content/communities/community-manage-preferred-region.md

    - **Community Preferred Region**

    	This setting is used to optimize access to community shared data.
-It ensures that queries are sent to the appropriate region if a tenant in the community opts-out of cross-region data sharing, which allows processing of data outside of the primary region where it resides.
+It ensures that queries are sent to the appropriate region if a tenant in the community opts-out of cross-region data sharing, which prohibits processing of data outside of the primary region where it resides.
 If no value is set, then **Community Preferred Region** setting defaults to the `West-US` region.
 Select the region where you expect most of the data in this community to reside.

    - **My Preferred Region**